Welcome to Sgt Pepper Photos

 (B) No idea!

-The three artist photos are most probably from Peter Blake’s personal collection.
+Probably from Peter Blake or Michael Cooper’s personal collection.
 Again, if you can help, please contact me!

 Wallace Bermann: Artist.